algolab-quantique/Stage-A25-Zakary/MAINTENANCE.md

 - Rearange the data in Python before passing it to C++
 - Explicitly state that slowdowns may occur (idk).

-**Memory Management:** C++ lacks garbage collection or Rust's borrow checker, so you must manually manage memory:
+**Memory Management:** C++ lacks garbage collection or Rust's borrow checker, so you must manually manage memory efficiently:
 - Track pointer lifetimes carefully to avoid dangling pointers
 - Avoid unnecessary copies of large Python objects (very expensive in time and memory)
 - Prefer zero-copy operations whenever possible